mastroiannim/docker-compose-nodejs-mysql/README.md

 docker-compose up --build
 ```

-Docker will pull the MySQL and Node.js images (if our machine does not have it before).
+Docker will pull the MySQL and PHP images (if our machine does not have it before).

 The services can be run on the background with command:
 ```bash